campb223/My-Personal-Repo/README.md

 * ✉️  You can contact me at [campb223@go.stockton.edu](mailto:campb223@go.stockton.edu).
 * 🚀  I'm studying to get my masters in Data Science.
 * ⚡  I love to golf.
 Nothing beats four hours out with the boys tipping back cold ones.
-* 🤝  I'm open to collaborating on Web Applications, Website Design, anything Homebridge related, or classwork ( provided it doesn't involve plagarism :D )
+* 🤝  I'm open to collaborating on Web Applications, Website Design, anything Homebridge related, or classwork

 ### Skills